Explained: Why Centre unlikely to procure Pfizer's 95% effective vaccine?

 The Ministry of Health and Family Welfare in a draft said that every Covid vaccination centre can vaccinate 100 people in one day."One session for 100 beneficiaries.
 While most of the healthcare and frontline workers would be vaccinated at fixed session sites, vaccination of other high-risk population may require outreach session sites, and mobile sites and teams," the ministry said in the document, "COVID-19 Vaccines Operational Guidelines".

-The government is expected deploy its vast election machinery to deliver 60 crore doses of Covid vaccines to 30crore Indians, including healthcare & frontline workers, priority groups above the age of 50 and those under 50 with comorbidities.
+The government is expected to deploy its vast election machinery to deliver 60 crore doses of Covid vaccines to 30crore Indians, including healthcare and frontline workers, priority groups above the age of 50 and those under 50 with comorbidities.

 India is gearing up with 28,947 cold chain points and 85,643 pieces of equipment across the country that are capable of storing vaccines needed for the first set of 3 crore health and frontline workers.